andre-brandao/pyprland/Getting-started.md

 "MSI Gaming stuff".bottom_center_of = "(HDMI-A-1)"
 ```

-Some of those plugins may require changes in your `hyprland.conf` to operate fully or for an easy access to the commands, eg:
+Some of those plugins may require changes in your `hyprland.conf` to fully operate or to provide a convenient access to a command, eg:

 ```bash
 bind = $mainMod SHIFT, Z, exec, pypr zoom